 The blaze early this morning, 26th January 2018, in the apartment at Riverside Court, Victoria Road, in the section of the complex that has been converted into flats, with the rest of the iconic former textile mill now housing a shopping centre, restaurants and art galleries.

-Richard Driver, watch commander at Shipley Fire Station, who attended along with Fire & Rescue personell from Bingley, said: “There was just one person living in the flat, and they woke up and noticed the fire in the living room.
+Richard Driver, watch commander at Shipley Fire Station, who attended along with Fire & Rescue personnel from Bingley, said: “There was just one person living in the flat, and they woke up and noticed the fire in the living room.

 “They attempted to extinguish the fire but were unsuccessful, so set the main fire alarm off to alert the other residents and also the fire service.